 How do you deliver synthetic gene fragments?

-NZYTech does not claim rights or ownership of any intellectual property related to the DNA/amino acid sequences provided by our customers or the resulting synthetic genes.
+NZYtech does not claim rights or ownership of any intellectual property related to the DNA/amino acid sequences provided by our customers or the resulting synthetic genes.
 No data or material will be released to a third party without your consent.
 Gene fragments produced are not stored in-house after dispatch to clients.

 What payment methods can I use?